-The Company has established a reserve for material, known tax exposures.
-As of December 29, 2016 and December 31, 2015, the total amount of the tax reserve was \$2.0 million and \$4.9 million, including accrued interest and penalties, respectively.
+Uncertain Tax Positions- The Company has established a reserve for material, known tax exposures.
+As of December 28, 2017 and December 29, 2016, the total amount of the tax reserve was \$0.3 million and \$2.0 million, including accrued interest and penalties, respectively.
+During the year ended December 28, 2017, the Company reversed approximately \$1.7 million of its contingency reserve (\$1.3 million of unrecognized tax benefits and \$0.4 million of accrued interest and penalties) because the statute of limitations expired.
+It is reasonably possible that the Company's total unrecognized tax benefits will decrease by approximately \$0.3 million during the next twelve months due to the expiration of certain statutes of limitations.
 The Company's reserve reflects management's judgment as to the resolution of the issues involved if subject to judicial review or other settlement.
 While the Company believes its reserves are adequate to cover reasonably expected tax risks, there can be no assurance that, in all instances, an issue raised by a tax authority will be resolved at a financial cost that does not exceed its related reserve.
 With respect to the reserve, the Company' income tax expense would include (i) any changes in tax reserves arising from material changes during the period in the facts and circumstances (i.e., new information) surrounding a tax issue and (ii) any difference from the Company's tax position as recorded in the financial statements and the final resolution of a tax issue during the period.
-Such resolution could materially increase or decrease income tax expense in the Consolidated Financial Statements in future periods and could impact operating cash flows.
+Such resolution could materially increase or decrease income tax expense in the audited Consolidated Financial Statements in future periods and could impact operating cash flows.

-Unrecognized tax benefits represent the aggregate tax effect of differences between tax return positions and the amounts otherwise recognized in the Consolidated Financial Statements.
+Unrecognized tax benefits represent the aggregate tax effect of differences between tax return positions and the amounts otherwise recognized in the audited Consolidated Financial Statements.
 A reconciliation of the beginning and ending amount of unrecognized tax benefits, excluding interest and penalties, is as follows (in millions):

-Years Ended
+Years l Ended

-Decembe er 29, 2016 Decemb er 31, 2015
+Deceml oer 28, 2017 Decem ber 29, 2016

-Balance at beginning of period \$ 3.9 \$
+Balance at beginning of period \$ 1.6 \$ 3.9

-Additions based on tax positions related to prior years 3.9
+Additions based on tax positions related to prior years

-Reductions based on the lapse of applicable statute of limitations (2.3)
+Reductions based on the lapse of applicable statute of limitations (1.3) (2.3)

-Balance at end of period \$ 1.6 \$ 3.9
+Balance at end of period \$ 0.3 \$ 1.6

-The total amount of unrecognized tax benefits that, if recognized, would affect the effective tax rate was \$1.6 million and \$3.9 million as of December 29, 2016 and December 31, 2015, respectively, excluding interest and penalties.
-It is reasonably possible that the Company's total unrecognized tax benefits will decrease by approximately \$1.3 million during the next twelve months due to the expiration of certain statutes of limitations.
-The Company has accrued \$0.4 million and \$1.0 million for the payment of interest and penalties as of December 29, 2016 and December 31, 2015, respectively.
+The total amount of unrecognized tax benefits that, if recognized, would affect the effective tax rate was \$0.3 million and \$1.6 million as of December 28, 2017 and December 29, 2016, respectively, excluding interest and penalties.
+It is reasonably possible that the Company's total unrecognized tax benefits will decrease by approximately \$0.3 million during the next twelve months due to the expiration of certain statutes of limitations.
+The Company has accrued \$0.0 million and \$0.4 million for the payment of interest and penalties as of December 28, 2017 and December 29, 2016, respectively.

-The Company recognizes interest and penalties with respect to unrecognized tax benefits in income tax expense in the Consolidated Statements of Income and records the liability in income taxes payable in the Consolidated Balance Sheets.
-The Company recognized (\$0.6) million, \$1.0 million and \$0.0 million in interest and penalties during the years ended December 29, 2016, December 31, 2015 and January 1, 2015, respectively.
+The Company recognizes interest and penalties with respect to unrecognized tax benefits in income tax expense in the Consolidated Statements of Income and records the liability in income taxes payable in the Consolidated Balance Sheets in accordance with ASC 740.
+The Company recognized 0.0 million, \$(0.6) million and \$1.0 million in interest and penalties during the years ended December 28, 2017, December 29, 2016 and December 31, 2015, respectively.